fern-flipt/flipt-openapi/README.md

 ## Issues

-Feel free to [leave an issue](https://github.com/fern-flipt/flipt-openapi/issues) on this repo.
+Feel free to [create an issue](https://github.com/fern-flipt/flipt-openapi/issues) on this repo.